-In AustralianSuper's Action Differentiation Framework letter (issued by the ATO on 5 December 2023), the ATO stated: "... we continue to have a good level of confidence that your Fund continues to pay the right amount of income tax ..."
+In AustralianSuper's Action Differentiation

+Framework letter (issued by the ATO on

+16 December 2024), the ATO stated: "...
+This

+reflects the high level of tax compliance and

+engagement that your Fund has demonstrated

+throughout the year ..."

 AustralianSuper is part of the ATO's 'Justified Trust' program for Australia's largest Top 100 taxpayers.
 As part of this program, the ATO seeks to obtain a greater level of assurance that taxpayers are paying the 'right amount of tax' in accordance with the tax laws.
-The ATO issued AustralianSuper its most recent 2021 Tax Assurance Report in FY2024 and continues to maintain a provisional high rating of assurance with the ATO.
+The ATO issued AustralianSuper its most recent 2023 Tax Assurance Report in FY25 whereby the Fund maintained an overall provisional high level of assurance.
+AustralianSuper also attained an overall high level of assurance in the ATO's initial GST assurance review for FY22.

-AustralianSuper's approach to tax risk management and governance is consistent with its broader risk management approach and is summarised in the below diagram.
+AustralianSuper's approach to tax risk management and governance is consistent with its broader risk management approach and is summarised in the diagram on the next page.
 This Framework applies to all taxes including indirect taxes (such as GST and VAT) and duties (such as stamp duties).